jamiehale/nulogy/README.md

 (The challenge instructions (coding_exercise.txt) are included in the root of the repo for anyone other than Nulogy looking...)

+Ruby 2.3 recommended, though it passes all tests in 2.2.

 ## Installation (Optional)

 NOTE: Installation is not required for testing.